 Depending on far you have gone with your research it may not be practical to have one big piece of paper with your entire family tree.

-Instead you may want to break up your tree and print them on several charts.
+Instead, you may want to break up your tree and print them on several charts.

 Food and Drink

-Obviously you won’t be able to take any food or water into the conference and start chomping away while someone is talking.
+You won’t be able to take any food or water into the conference and start chomping away while someone is talking.

 But that doesn’t mean that you can’t take anything with you to have between sessions.